its-rajesh/Audio-Bleeding-Removal/README.md

 Note: The 'Optimization*' model works only for limited setups (linear mixtures).
 All proposed models have been submitted for publication, and separate links and codes will be provided soon.

-### Hearing Test
+### Listening Test

+To be updated...

 ### Publications:

 [1] Rajesh R and Padmanabhan Rajan.
 "Neural Networks for Interference Reduction in Multi-track Recordings."
 In 2023 IEEE Workshop on Applications of Signal Processing to Audio and Acoustics (WASPAA).
-IEEE, 2023. (link will be provided soon.)
+IEEE, 2023.
+(A link will be provided soon.)

-[2] "Bleeding Removal in Music Signals Via Optimization"
+[2] "Bleeding Removal in Music Signals Via Optimization" (Details will be updated) [3] (Details will be updated)

-[3]